learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Don't worry if you don't know what a ServiceAccountVolume is — you will learn more about it later on in the article.

-The ServiceAccountVolume projection requires the Kubernetes API server to be started with certain specific API flags.
+The ServiceAccountVolume projection requires the Kubernetes API server to be running with certain specific API flags.

 The support for different managed Kubernetes providers may vary.